 Our primary function is to ensure customer safety when transacting on the banks platforms that will be our continued focus.
 Once again, towards quick detection and skilled teams to eradicate a breach.

 - How are you dealing with growing spectre of privacy regulations?

 Collapsing the silo’s between compliance, legal and business requirements in favour of collaboration and understanding the data is a step in the right direction.
 Privacy regulations fundamentally relies on what data you have, how are you transmitting it and where is it stored.
-Building those concepts upfront into the processes and systems means an automated way of dealing with regulations.
+Building those concepts upfront into the business processes and supporting systems means an automated way of dealing with regulations.

 - Is fostering an enterprise-wide security culture a top priority for you?

-Yes, security is not an IT function, it’s an organisation function, from the end-users who act has the first line of defence to the assurance providers who seek to understand the risks an enterprise faces, to the executives who set the tone and priorities for the implementation of a security culture.
+Yes, security is not an IT function, it’s an organisation function, from the end-users who act as the first line of defence to the assurance providers who seek to understand the risks an enterprise faces, to the executives who set the tone and priorities for the implementation of a security culture.

 - How are you aligning security operations with IT? - Is automation and orchestration high on the agenda?

 Definitely, with the advent of the fourth industrial revolution, incorporation of AI, machine learning and robotics the digital age demands that IT implementations consider security inherently.